dvsa/mot-automated-testsuite/docs/using-test-data.md

 Given I load uniquely ...
 ```

-If data filtering is enabled, these steps operate like ```I load ...``` - using caching and data filtering.
+*  If data filtering is enabled, these steps operate like ```I load ...``` - using caching and data filtering.
-If data filtering is not enabled, these steps operate like ```I load immediately ...``` - loading data immediately.
+*  If data filtering is not enabled, these steps operate like ```I load immediately ...``` - loading data immediately.

-Once sufficient data exists to use parallel/data filtering in all environment, these steps can be replaced with ```I load ...``` and some of the data server functionality cleaned up.
+Once sufficient data exists to use parallel tests with data filtering in all environment, these steps can be replaced with ```I load ...``` and some of the data server functionality cleaned up.

 The steps in ```AuthenticationStepDefinitions``` also operate in the same manner, using caching and filtering if the data filtering setting is enabled, otherwise loading data immediately.